Stratifi-xyz/axios-core-contracts/readme.md

 ## How It Works

+For Borrower:

 1. Borrower creates a loan request with desired terms
 2. Lender reviews and fills the request
+3. Borrower receives the asset and repays within the specified duration
+4. In case of liquidation, collateral is sent to lender with some parts to protocol and liquidator

+For Lender:

+1. Lender creates a loan offer with desired terms
+2. Borrower reviews and fills the request
 3. Borrower receives the asset and repays within the specified duration
 4. In case of liquidation, collateral is sent to lender with some parts to protocol and liquidator